bleachbit/docs/_posts/2015-09-30-install-on-linux.md

 BleachBit version 2.2 required Python 2.7 and GTK version 2.
 It did *not* support Python 2.5, Python 2.7, Python 3, or GTK 3.

-BleachBit 3 requires GTK 3 and Python 2.7.
+BleachBit 3 required GTK 3 and Python 2.7.

-BleachBit 4 (coming soon) will require GTK 3 and Python 3.
+BleachBit 4 (the latest release) requires GTK 3 and Python 3.
+(It no longer supports Python 2.)

 ### Ubuntu, Mint, and Debian